TLPI® mounted next to a green stoplight and a straight or turn lane sign

 How TLPI® Works:

 Firstly, the Node, installed either within or on the pedestrian signal head, operates by sending a wireless signal at 900 MHz upon activation of a specific pedestrian phase via a button press.
-This signal is then received by the Sign Driver, located on the back of the sign, which subsequently controls the activation and deactivation of the sign.
+This signal is then received by the Master, located on the back of the sign, which subsequently controls the activation and deactivation of the sign.

 TLPI Drawing